crowecawcaw/failing-repo/README.md

 # failing-repo

 This repository always fails its tests.
-It's purpose to test CI notifications.
+Its purpose to test CI notifications.